Many are asking, is Garmisch Partenkirchen Worth Visiting?

 - The Werdenfels castle ruins

 Kirchdorf Wamberg is one of the most idyllic church villages that await you in Bavaria.
-It is a place straight out of an indie movie that tells some kinda profound message or a story.
+It is a place straight out of an indie movie that tells a profound message or a story.
 It’s a perfect destination for old souls, I guess.

 Wamberg is situated a kilometer above sea level in the Wetterstein mountain range.
 It is pretty far and isolated from Garmisch-Partenkirchen town, yet the visit is said to be a rewarding one.

-Coming here, you’ll get to see the epitome of the beauty of the German countryside in the mountains.
+Coming here, you’ll see the epitome of the beauty of the German countryside in the mountains.

-Enter the center of the village, and you’ll find the Church of Saint Anne together with its impressive high altar.
+Enter the center of the village, and you’ll find the Church of Saint Anne with an impressive high altar.
 The church’s altar is a work of art created by the sculptor Andreas Onich.

 Ultimately, Wamberg offers picture-perfect views of Alpspitze and Zugspitze.
-This, together with all that was mentioned, shall give you a very tranquil and peaceful experience in Garmisch-Partenkirchen.
+This, together with all mentioned, shall give you a tranquil and peaceful experience in Garmisch-Partenkirchen.

 King’s House on Schachen (Könighaus am Schachen)